-The Compliance Officer will conduct ongoing evaluations of compliance processes involving thorough monitoring and regular reporting to the Executive Director and Compliance Committee.
+The Compliance Officer will conduct ongoing evaluations of compliance processes thorough auditing, monitoring, and regular reporting to the Executive Director and Compliance Committee.

 The Compliance Officer will develop an annual audit work plan that is designed to address the Organization's key compliance risks, including but not limited to laws governing kickback arrangements, documentation, coding, and billing, claim development and submission, reimbursement, marketing, reporting, and recordkeeping.
+The audit plan will be included in the annual compliance work plan.

-The audit work program steps will inquire into compliance with specific rules and policies that have been the focus of Medicaid and Medicare fiscal intermediaries or carriers as evidenced by the Medicare Fraud Alerts, OIG audits and work plans, OMIG audits and work plans and evaluations and publicly announced law enforcement initiatives.
+The audit work program steps will inquire into compliance with specific rules and policies that have been the focus of Medicaid as evidenced by the audit protocols, work plans, evaluations and publicly announced law enforcement initiatives.
 Audits should also reflect areas of concern that are specific to the Organization.